-Surrey County Council is coordinating a county-wide helpline and support services for vulnerable residents and those struggling to access the right services, finances and food supplies.
+Surrey County Council runs a county-wide helpline and support services for vulnerable residents and those struggling to access the right services, finances and food supplies.

 Community meals service

-The service is taking new referrals only.
-This covers residents who have come out of hospital, those who are unable to shop for meal requirements or have no alternative arrangement in place for shopping
+The community meals service remains open.
+This covers residents who have come out of hospital or those who are unable to cook their own meals.

 Careline personal care alarms and sensors service